SpaceX launches new satellites weeks after up to 40 fell out of orbit - NewsBreak

 Unfortunately, SpaceX reports a preliminary analysis found the increased drag at the low altitudes where the satellites orbit prevented them from leaving their safe mode.
 Because of this, up to 40 of the satellites from the launch were expected to reenter Earth’s atmosphere.

-While it may seem daunting to think of satellites falling out of orbit and heading toward Earth, don’t expect to see any debris landing on your front lawn.Has Russia invaded Ukraine?
+While it may seem daunting to think of satellites falling out of orbit and heading toward Earth, don’t expect to see any debris landing on your front lawn.People react to $165K Hawaii home with ‘Jurassic Park’ bathroom

 The company says deorbiting satellites “pose zero collision risk with other satellites and by design demise upon atmospheric reentry.”
 This means no debris is created and parts won’t hit the ground, according to SpaceX.
 If a satellite experiences problems, it quickly de-orbits and burns up in the atmosphere, preventing any “space junk.”